6 min read

 'What did I tell you to think about first at times like that?'

-'What kind of gratitude is that?!'
+'What kind of thanks is that!'

 'Ahem.'

-For being able to reunite with Vigo.
+For reuniting with Vigo.

-For receiving Nina and Princess Ana's kindness...
+For receiving kindness from Nina and Princess Ana...

 "...Right.
-Do you know who it was that healed me?"
+Do you know who healed me?"

 "Ah."

-Nina answered, lowering her eyes slightly listlessly.
+Nina lowered her eyes slightly indifferently and answered.

 "A priest?"

-But according to what Vigo said...
+But according to what Vigo had said...

 'Actually, I have something like a prophet under me.'